puzzlemusa/NewsProvider/README.md

 ### What is this repository for? ###

-This is a Cefalo assignment, a simple news service provider.
-This application is divided into frontend and backend.
+This is a Cefalo assignment, a simple news service provider application.
+This application is divided into frontend and backend parts.
 Here we can add news and view news.
 We can use the api in both json and xml data format.
+BDD style tests are written for server code.

 ### Framework used ###

 * For the backend Spring Boot is used.
 * For frontend Angular 2 is used.
+* Cucumber for testing

 ### How do I get set up? ###
-####Backend
+####Backend####
-To run backend just to to Backend directory.
-Open command prompt there and type:
+To run backend just to to **Backend** directory.
+Open command prompt there and type
 ```
 gradlew build
 ```
 and hit enter.
-It should take couple of minutes to download all dependencies.
+It should take couple of minutes to download all the dependencies.
-Once completed type:
+Once completed type
 ```
 gradlew bootRun
 ```
 Then server should be up and running on http://localhost:8080/news.json

-####Frondend
+####Frondend####
 First we need install Node.
 If your system don't have Node install, go to https://nodejs.org/en/download/, download and install.
 Installation is pretty straight forward so it wont be a problem.
-Now go to Frondend directory.
+Now go to **Frontdend** directory.
 Open another command prompt instance there and type:
 ```
 npm install
 ```